asylgrp/workbench-cli/README.md

 ## Installation

-1. Clone this repository
-1. Install dependencies using `composer install`
+1. Build using `bob`
-1. Initialize the database using `bin/workbench init`
+1. Initialize the database using `./workbench.phar init`

-## Specifying working directory
+### Specifying working directory

-Workbench will by default create files in `~/.workbench/`.
-You may override this behaviour by
+Workbench will by default create files in a directory called `workbench` in the current working directory.
+You may override this behaviour by defining the environment variable `WORKBENCH_PATH`.

-1. Setting the `--config` option
-1. Defining the environment variable `WORKBENCH_PATH`

 ## TODO ##

-### Transition 30/10-18

-* Inject all in ImportSieAction, se TODO
-* Symfony DI istället för aura...
-* Mer inspiration från giroapp setup??

 ### autoblock